 Prior to our initial public offering in June 2020, there was no public market for shares of our common stock.
 In connection with our initial public offering, our common stock was listed for trading on the Nasdaq Global Select Market.
-However, an active or liquid market in our common stock may not develop, and if it does develop, it may not be sustainable.
+However, an active or liquid market in our common stock may not be sustained.